Hayam121/task_ui/README.md

 ### Animations
 - **Basic Animations**: Incorporated simple animations to enhance user experience, such as fade-ins and transitions.

-### Testing
-- **Unit Tests**: Wrote unit tests for model classes and key functionalities to ensure code reliability and maintainability.

 ### Assumptions
 - **Design Consistency**: Assumed that the mockups provided are the final design specifications.
 - **Environment Setup**: Assumed that the development environment has the latest Flutter SDK installed.